isomerpages/moe-guangyangpri/_our-resources/For Parents/ClassDojo.md

 third_nav_title: For Parents
 ---
 ![](/images/For%20Parents/Classdojo.png)
 <strong>ClassDojo</strong> is a messaging tool to help our community stay connected, inside the classroom and out.
-Townsville Primary School uses this Application to connect to our parents (without having to share your phone number).
+Townsville Primary School uses this Application to connect to our parents (without having to share their phone number).

 <h5>How to use</h5>